Code of Conduct

 This is the Corporate Code of Conduct (“Code”) for Blackstone Resources AG (“Blackstone”).
 It is designed to maintain confidence in the integrity of Blackstone and the responsibilities and accountability of individuals for reporting and investigating reports of unethical practices.

-This Code expresses certain basic principles that Blackstone, its employees and external consultants should follow in all dealings related to Blackstone.
-They should be loyal to Blackstone, should show the highest business integrity in their dealings with others, including preserving the confidentiality of other peoples information and should conduct Blackstone’s business in accordance with law and principles of good business practice.
+This Code expresses certain basic principles that Blackstone, its employees and external consultants must follow in all dealings related to Blackstone.
+They must be loyal to Blackstone and must show the highest business integrity in their dealings with others, including preserving the confidentiality of other peoples information and must conduct Blackstone’s business in accordance with law and principles of good business practice.

 The Code reflects Blackstone’s recognition that Blackstone’s reputation is an essential element of Blackstone’s success.
 Each employee and consultant employed by Blackstone must act in a way that preserves and enhances Blackstone’s reputation.